jkillingsworth/jkillingsworth.com/_posts/2018-02-14-how-much-is-an-option-worth.md

 title: How Much Is an Option Worth?
 ---

 Consider an at-the-money call option with a strike price of $50.
 The underlying asset is currently trading at $50 per share.
-Assume it's a European style option.
+Assume it's a European-style option.
 One trader wants to take the long side of the contract.
 Another trader wants to take the short side.
 How can they agree on a fair price?

 <!--excerpt-->